John Leighton Wilson: Life

 In 1842, the Wilsons and their colleagues with the American Board turned over their work to a nearby Episcopal mission and moved to Gabon.
 They had concluded that the conflict between the settlers and the Grebo was too disruptive for the work of the mission.
 A number of Grebo who had been converted and who had completed their education at the mission school went with them to be teachers in Gabon.
 A new mission was established at Baraka, near present day Libreville, Gabon, among the Mpongwe people.
 Schools were quickly established in various towns and villages around the Gabon estuary.
 An alphabet for the Mpongwe language was soon developed and once again Leighton Wilson wrote a dictionary and grammar of the indigenous language.
 He translated portions of the New Testament into Mpongwe.
 When the French began to occupy the estuary, the Wilsons and the other American missionaries supported the Mpongwe in their attempt to resist the imperialism of the French.
 On one occasion a French naval vessel bombarded the mission at Baraka trying to intimate the missionaries.
 When American naval ships arrived in the estuary, the French apologized for the bombardment and a serious international incident was avoided.

-On a visit to the U.S. in 1848, Leighton Wilson took with him a skeleton of a large ape never before seen by whites.
-Named the gorilla by a Harvard professor, his description of it encouraged a growing scientific racism.
+On a visit to the U.S. in 1848, Leighton Wilson took with him a skeleton of a large ape never before seen by whites. a Harved professor named this ape "gorilla", and his description of it encouraged a growing scientific racism.

 Ill health forced the Wilsons to return to the U.S. in 1852.
 Shortly after he was elected Secretary for the Presbyterian Board of Foreign Missions located in New York.
 They purchased a large home in the city and over the next eight years welcomed to it many missionaries and recent converts from various mission fields.
 In 1856 Wilson’s book Western Africa was published by Harper and Brothers.
 A careful and appreciative study of West African cultures and societies, the book still serves as an early resource for anthropologists and historians of West Africa.